djlorenz/djlorenz.github.io/downscaling2/README.txt

 Similarly, there are files like: prcp_annual_max_cdf_2006_2100.nc
 These give the CDF of the annual maximum precipitation for each year in the scenario.
-The annual maximum varies with year, so at least 20-30 year averages of these fields are needed for robust statisitcs for extreme events.
+The annual maximum varies with year, so at least 20-30 year averages of these fields are needed for robust statistics for extreme events.
+A geometric rather than arithmetic mean is best for averaging the CDFs.

 There are some files like:
 prcp_02_2054.nc